 Lifting and Hoisting (L&H) operations are inherently hazardous and Shell has had numerous incidents resulting in severe injury and/or death.
-L&H operations should be performed in compliance with OPS 0055B, key requirements summarized below.
+L&H operations should be performed in compliance with OPS0055B Rev.1.1, key requirements summarized below.

-- 1. Ensure a Lift Sponsor has been assigned for the worksite. - Ensure that all persons involved in L&H operations are trained and competent per their role (riggers, forklift operation, crane, etc.).
-Crane operators must have NCCCO certification/ Canadian Regulatory certification or Shell approved equivalent training.
-Anyone who rigs a load must have Shell approved riggers training. - 3.
-Communicate and ensure the following: - The Lift Planning Tool is addressed in a pre-lift Toolbox Talk for all lifts. - Example: check that the blocks do not drop during slip and cut operations - Example: check crow-o-matic is reset to prevent blocks from hitting the derrick - Applicable lift planning requirements are met for all L&H operations classified as routine, critical, or complex. - Uncertified home made lifting accessories are prohibited. - The design requirements and physical condition of lifting appliances, accessories and equipment are appropriate for intended lifting operations.
-Special LOTO precautions must be reviewed and utilized prior to use of any forklift attachments.
-Approval documentation must be submitted and available for review by the Shell Representative. - The site Lifting Accessory Register is maintained, including forklift attachments. - Lifting Accessories are marked to show the name or trademark of manufacturer, safe working load, proof test date, and an identification number that can be traced back to the Lifting Accessory Register. - Lifting Accessories are properly stored. - That no personnel walk under suspended loads.
-Personnel No-Go-Zone/Red Zones shall be properly barricaded and access controlled. - Taglines are used when required. - Dedicated man-riding winches are labeled and are only used for man riding.
-Secondary fall protection must be used when man riding. - Man-riding is considered a "Critical" Lift and requires: - Rescue from Height Plan - Safe Work Permit - JSA - Aerial work platforms

-- Ensure each proposed personnel lift is the least hazardous, most practical method for performing the work - Only qualified personnel to operate personnel lifting devices - All personnel lifting devices are within inspection and testing intervals - 4.
-Along with the Shell's L&H (OPS 0055B) standards training requirements for crane/forklift operators and riggers, at a minimum, OSHA/OH&S requirements, Industry Standards and Best practices must be followed.
+- 1. Ensure a Local Lifting Focal Point (LLFP) has been assigned for the worksite. - 2.
+Verify that all persons involved in L&H operations are trained and competent per their role. - 3.
+Communicate and verify the following: - The Lift Planning Tool is addressed in a pre-lift Toolbox Talk for all lifts. - Eg: check that the blocks do not drop during slip and cut operations - Eg: check crown-o-matic is reset to prevent blocks from hitting the derrick - Applicable lift planning requirements are met for all L&H operations classified as routine, critical, or complex. - Uncertified homemade lifting accessories are prohibited. - The design requirements and physical condition of lifting appliances, accessories and equipment are appropriate for intended lifting operations. - The site Lifting Accessory Register is maintained, including forklift attachments. - Lifting Accessories are marked to show the name or trademark of manufacturer, safe working load, proof test date, and an identification number that can be traced back to the Lifting Accessory Register. - Lifting Accessories are properly stored. - That no personnel walk under suspended loads.
+Personnel exclusions zones shall be properly barricaded and access controlled. - Taglines are used when required. - Dedicated man-riding winches are labeled and are only used for man riding.
+Secondary fall protection must be used when man riding. - Man-riding is considered a "Critical" Lift and requires: - Rescue from Height Plan - Safe Work Permit - JSA - Aerial work platforms - Ensure each proposed personnel lift is the least hazardous, most practical method for performing the work - Only qualified personnel to operate personnel lifting devices - All personnel lifting devices are within inspection and testing intervals